-Based on our understanding of the syndicate and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of UK and European regulatory principles, such as those governed by the Prudential Regulation Authority and the Financial Conduct Authority, and those regulations set by the Council of Lloyd's, and we considered the extent to which non-compliance might have a material effect on the syndicate annual accounts.
-We also considered those laws and regulations that have a direct impact on the syndicate annual accounts such as the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the syndicate annual accounts (including the risk of override of controls), and determined that the principal risks were related to were related to the posting of inappropriate journals and management bias in accounting estimates.

-Audit procedures performed included:
+Based on our understanding of the syndicate and industry, we identified that the principal risks of noncompliance with laws and regulations related to breaches of UK and European regulatory principles, such as those governed by the Prudential Regulation Authority and the Financial Conduct Authority, and those regulations set by the Council of Lloyd's, and we considered the extent to which non-compliance might have a material effect on the syndicate annual accounts.
+We also considered those laws and regulations that have a direct impact on the syndicate annual accounts such as The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the syndicate annual accounts (including the risk of override of controls), and determined that the principal risks were related to the posting of inappropriate journals and management bias in accounting estimates.
+Audit procedures performed by the engagement team included:

-- Discussions with management, internal audit and the compliance function of the Managing Agent, including consideration of known or suspected instances of non-compliance with laws and regulation and fraud. - Challenging assumptions and judgements made by management in their significant accounting estimates, in particular in relation to valuation of the IBNR component of claims outstanding and estimated premium income.
+- Discussions with management, internal audit and the compliance function of the Managing Agent, including consideration of known or suspected instances of non-compliance with laws and regulation and fraud. - Challenging assumptions and judgements made by management in their significant accounting estimates, in particular in relation to valuation of the IBNR component of claims outstanding and estimated premium income. - Identifying and testing journal entries, in particular any journals that appear to be posted outside the normal patterns and parameters, any journal entries posted with unusual account combinations and low frequency journal postings. - Reviewing relevant meeting minutes including those of the Managing Agent and correspondence with regulatory authorities, including Lloyd's of London and the Prudential Regulation Authority.